 - Display: Android devices offer a wide range of display sizes and resolutions, from small 5-inch screens to large 6.7-inch or larger displays with resolutions up to 4K.

 - Camera: Android devices often feature high-quality camera systems with multiple lenses, image stabilization, and other features like night mode and HDR.

-Hello Mobile’s exclusive feature is having access to nationwide coverage with FREE International calling, and a total online support.
+Hello Mobile’s exclusive feature is having access to nationwide coverage with FREE International calling and total online support.

 Android’s Cons: Bloatware, Vulnerability to Malware, and Fragmentation

 Android smartphones are the most widely used mobile operating system with their own set of cons.